The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-According to the approach laid out in this paper, the particle really does go through a specific slit in each run of the experiment.
-The final interference pattern on the detection screen is due to the generic indivisibility of time evolution for quantum systems.
-One cannot divide up the particle's evolution into, firstly, its transit from the emitter to the slits, and then secondly, conditioned on which slit the particle enters, the particle's transit from the slits to the detection screen.
-The interference that shows up in the double-slit experiment may be surprising, but that is only because indivisible stochastic dynamics can be highly nonintuitive.
-In the historical absence of a sufficiently comprehensive framework for describing indivisible stochastic dynamics, it was difficult to recognize just how nonintuitive such dynamics could be, or what sorts of empirically appearances it could produce.
+According to the approach laid out in this paper, the particle always fundamentally has a single location and is never in both holes simultaneously.
+The final interference pattern on the detection screen is not due to any purported physical reality of Schrödinger waves, but due to the generic indivisibility of time evolution for quantum systems.
+One cannot divide up the particle's evolution into, firstly, its transit from the emitter to the slits, and then, secondly, conditioned on which slit the particle enters, the particle's transit from the slits to the detection screen.
+The interference that shows up in the double-slit experiment may be surprising, but that is only because indivisible stochastic dynamics can be highly unintuitive.
+In the historical absence of a sufficiently comprehensive framework for describing indivisible stochastic dynamics, it was difficult to recognize just how unintuitive such dynamics could be or what sorts of empirical appearances it could produce.

 In response to this last point, one might suggest that Schrödinger waves nonetheless offer a superior means of explaining why the double-slit experiment yields the results that it does.
-Unfortunately, such hopes are dashed as soon as one considers sending \emph{two} particles toward the slits on each run of the experiment.
-A two-particle system's Schrödinger wave evolves in a \emph{six-dimensional} configuration space, which is arguably not more intuitive than indivisible stochastic dynamics.
+Unfortunately, such hopes are dashed as soon as one considers sending in \emph{two} particles on each run of the experiment.
+A two-particle system's Schrödinger wave evolves in a \emph{six-dimensional} configuration space, which is arguably not more physically transparent than indivisible stochastic dynamics.
+Indeed, where are the slits supposed to be \emph{located} in this six-dimensional configuration space?

-Of course, if one regards the quantum-mechanical particles that make up matter as arising more fundamentally from underlying \emph{quantum fields}, then the wavelike properties of those quantum fields ensure that particles of matter have wavelike properties as well, and therefore exhibit \emph{wave-particle duality}.
+Of course, if one regards the quantum-mechanical particles that make up matter as arising more fundamentally from underlying \emph{quantum fields}, then the wavelike properties of those quantum fields ensure that particles of matter have wavelike properties as well and therefore exhibit a \emph{wave-particle duality}.
 That said, there is nothing about the analysis of the double-slit experiment alone that calls for positing quantum fields.
-The necessity of quantum field theory comes from other theoretical and empirical considerations.
-(For a modern motivation, see \citep{Weinberg:1996tqtfi}.)
-One should also keep in mind that quantum fields are conceptually distinct from Schrödinger wave functions.
+The necessity of quantum field theory comes from other theoretical and empirical considerations.\footnote{For a modern motivation, see the textbook by Weinberg (1996) .} One should also keep in mind that quantum fields are conceptually distinct from Schrödinger waves.

-\subsection{Implications of Interference}
+\subsection{Implications of interference}